Can Money Buy Happiness?

 Back in 1996, there was a story of a woman in California who wanted to divorce her husband after she won $1.3 million.

 Denise Rossi had been married to her husband, Thomas, for 25 years.
 During those 25 years, Thomas says the couple never had reason to suspect a divorce was in the air.
-The couple never needed to seek a marriage counselling, both parties were faithful, and they were so close, apparently they shared a toothbrush (… ew)!
+The couple never needed to seek marriage counseling, both parties were faithful, and they were so close, apparently, they shared a toothbrush (… ew)!
 So you could imagine Thomas’ surprise when Denise demanded a divorce—pronto.

 If Denise had been honest about the winnings, her lawyer could have argued to keep her money intact, instead of it being forked over to the ex-husband.

 In October, we ran a story about a lottery scam that used the names of Gillian and Adrian Bayford who had won £148 million in the lottery.
 In 2013, the tabloids in the UK were ablaze with the story that the Bayfords were divorcing, and there were rumors that Gillian was being extravagant and indulged in pricy clothes, cars, and vehicles.
 Oh, and men.
 Well… one man in particular at least—the couple’s gardener.

 Fast forward to today, the Bayfords are divorced, and each of them has found love.
 She has fallen for the car salesman, Alan Warnock, who sold her numerous luxury Audis.
 He has since quit his job and has shacked up with Gillian in her large home.

 Don’t feel sorry for Adrian Bayford though.
 He has found love too.
 The 43-year-old millionaire has been seen with a young lady, Marta Jarosz, who is supposed to be working as Adrian’s bodyguard and

 driver.
 Yes, you read that right—she is his “bodyguard.”